RikkoMatsumatoOfficial/SharpMonoInjector/README.md

 # SharpMonoInjector by RikkoMatsumatoOfficial(FORK)

-**I'm Updated this version of SharpMonoInjector for mono-2.0-bdwgc library(THIS LIBRARY IS FULLY FREE WITH OPEN SOURCE CODE.)!!!
+**I'm Updated this version of SharpMonoInjector for mono-2.0-bdwgc library(THIS LIBRARY IS FULLY FREE WITH OPEN SOURCE CODE)!!!
 So Enjoy to use this!!!**

 SharpMonoInjector is a tool for injecting assemblies into Mono embedded applications, commonly Unity Engine based games.
 The target process *usually* does not have to be restarted in order to inject an updated version of the assembly.
 Your unload method must to destroy all of its resources (such as game objects).